Inflatable Kayak Overview

 Inflatable kayaks are one of the great innovations brought to the sport of kayaking because they have shattered constraints like storage or transportation and allowed so many kayakers more options for their craft.
 While the concept of inflatable kayaks was commercially available for some time (think rafting guides), it has been the last few decades that the technology, design, and innovation has really progressed.

-Browse and compare current Inflatable Kayaks here or read more below.
+Browse and compare current Inflatable Kayaks here or read the guide to inflatable kayaks below.
 Once you’ve identified a few models, be sure to compare the features and read the inflatable kayak reviews.

 Store it.
 Haul it.
 Inflate it.